The following policies apply to the museum’s indoor and outdoor areas:

 Standard-size backpacks are allowed.
 All bags, purses, and backpacks larger than 8" h x 8" w x 5" d must be carried by hand.
 To ensure the safety of the collection, the museum does not permit visitors to carry bags on their backs in the galleries.
 Bags larger than an average carry-on (approximately 41”) are not allowed in the museum and cannot be checked at the museum’s coat-check facilities.
 Small carry-ons may be stored at coat-check based on availability, and still require inspection upon arrival.

 Please Note: The museum’s staff reserves the right to decide what can and cannot be checked in at the coat-check facilities, based on availability.
 Please note that during peak holidays and exhibitions, coat-check space can be very limited.
 To make your visit to the museum as pleasant as possible, we recommend you travel lightly.
+Prohibited Items listed below will not be accepted at Coat Check.

 Standard-size strollers are allowed, however please note that some exhibitions have restricted stroller access.
 Infant changing stations are available in all restrooms.